Manhasset woman testifies about daughter's killing amid dispute

 Franchetti and Rumsey were never married, and Rumsey had visitation at the time of the killing, she said.

-At Thursday’s Assembly hearing, Franchetti said the Nassau Family Court, which was adjudicating the custody dispute, should have done more to protect the child after she said Rumsey became abusive.
+At Thursday’s Assembly hearing, Franchetti said the Nassau Family Court, which was adjudicating the custody dispute, should have done more to protect the child after she told the court Rumsey became abusive.
 She said she had not reported it to police out of fear it would be used against her in the custody dispute.

 “Five years ago, I believed in our justice system.
 Five years ago, I never thought I would say, ‘My daughter Kyra, who’s right here,’” Franchetti testified, pointing to the photo of the smiling girl, “had been murdered by her father.”